dbader/schedule/docs/parallel-execution.rst

 By default, schedule executes all jobs serially.
 The reasoning behind this is that it would be difficult to find a model for parallel execution that makes everyone happy.

-You can work around this restriction by running each of the jobs in its own thread:
+You can work around this limitation by running each of the jobs in its own thread:

 .. code-block:: python